3D-BioInfo-PT/3d-bioinfo-pt.github.io/workshops/workshop_12_2024.md

 - **Molecular Docking Calculations**; Bruno Victor, CoLab AccelBio & Paulo Costa, FCUL
 - **Molecular Dynamics Simulations**; Miguel Machuqueiro, FCUL -->
+- **Predicting the Structure and Interaction of Biomolecules using AlphaFold 3** --- Francisco Fernandes
+- **Coarse-grain Molecular Dynamics using the Martini Forcefield** --- Manuel N. Melo
+- **Enhanced sampling: Meta-Dynamics** --- Tomás Silva
+-
 Please mind that these workshops will take place at the Location specified below.
 They will **not** be online!
 <!--[Access the workshop timetable here!](/){:target="_blank"}-->
 ## Event Program

+TBA
 <!---
 September 27th: